 Flowers for Zora

 Zora Neale Hurston gave us the most.
 Her contributions to anthropology, sociology, linguistics, dance, ethnomusicology, womanism, and phenomenology are tremendous.
-Despite her telling us all the ways that Black folks express the fullness and multiplicity of God, she died poor without this world having given her her flowers.
-Her grave sat unattended until Alice Walker found it, cleaned it, and beautified it.
+Despite her illuminating the ways that Black folks express the fullness and multiplicity of God, she died poor without her flowers.
+Her grave sat unattended until Alice Walker found, cleaned, and beautified it.
 In the words of Walker, “In order to show people how beautiful they are, you have to show them how ugly they’ve been acting” (Walker 00:48:55-00:49:02).
 Hurston did that for us.

-When I read “Characteristics of Negro Expression,” I always find myself in awe of Hurston’s articulation of the fullness and movement of God that finds expression through us.
-What I glean are the ways that our perpetuation of systems characterized by hierarchical dichotomies is incompatible with appreciating the beauty in the multiplicity of God’s creativity and expression.
-By placing Black life, experience, and culture at the center of her analysis, Hurston holds up a mirror to society specifically, reflecting not only that which is lost under systems of subjugation, but more importantly, the aspects of a natural wisdom that have been retained and continue finding expression through those who will not willingly be subjugated.
-Hurston’s work suggests that despite the numerous assaults to the Black person’s humanity, or to any person’s humanity, there always remains a certain attunement to the divine, which will not allow humanity as a collective to exist harmoniously as long as there are subjugating relations in place.
+When I read “Characteristics of Negro Expression,” I come away in awe of Hurston’s articulation of the fullness and movement of God that finds expression through us.
+I glean the ways that our perpetuation of hierarchical dichotomous systems is incompatible with appreciating the beauty in the multiplicity of God’s creativity and expression.
+By placing Black life, experience, and culture at the center of her analysis, Hurston holds up a mirror to society, reflecting not only that which is lost under systems of subjugation, but more importantly, the aspects of natural wisdom that have been retained and continue finding expression through those who will not willingly be subjugated.
+Hurston’s work suggests that despite numerous assaults to Black people’s humanity, there remains a certain attunement to the divine, which will not allow humanity to exist harmoniously while subjugating relations are in place.
 “We merely go with nature rather than against it” (88) is to say that subjugation is not, in fact, natural.

-She goes on to provide an example of this angularity in home decor, noting how pictures are hung and furniture is organized to avoid “the simple straight line” (83).
-I am reminded of the times I have observed the dancing aspect.
-My dance studies and practice have shown me ballet’s concern with creating lines through movement, a concern that is altogether absent from my experience of neo-traditional West African dance and African Diasporic dance.
+She then provides an example of this angularity in home decor, noting how pictures are hung and furniture is organized to avoid “the simple straight line” (83).
+I am reminded of the times I have observed angularity in Black Dance.
+Ballet’s concern with creating lines is altogether absent from neo-traditional West African dance and African Diasporic dance.
 When I do Black Dance, I am moving various parts of my body at once, and straight lines and rigidity are the opposite of the ideal.

-In a journal reflection of a dance class I took back in 2018 with Moustapha Bangoura, I noted that Bangoura emphasized that no part of the body is stiff during African dance, specifically not the torso or core.
+In a journal reflection of a dance class I took in 2018 with Moustapha Bangoura, I noted that Bangoura emphasized that no part of the body is stiff during African dance, specifically not the torso or core.
 I also recently participated in a “Somatic Practices for Healing Trauma” workshop, hosted by the California Institute of Integral Studies and facilitated by somatic psychotherapist Manuela Mischke-Reeds.
-During one of the movement exercises, I found that my soma calls for fluidity in my midline.
-That is, from my root to my crown, from my pelvic floor through my core and torso and on up to the top of my head, there is no stiff line to be found in the ways my body wants to move.
+During one of the movement exercises, my soma called for fluidity in my midline.
+From my root to my crown, from my pelvic floor through my core and torso, and on up to the top of my head, there is no stiff line to be found in the ways my body wants to move.
 My stability comes from fluidity, from the ability to create not lines, but rather angles and curves.

-So to Hurston’s emphasis on angularity, I’d like to add curvature.
+Accordingly, I’d like to add curvature to Hurston’s emphasis on angularity.
 And what are curves but ways around and angles but different vantage points to see?
-If my years on this earth and the wisdom of multiple lifetimes have taught me nothing else, they have certainly taught me that I have to find ways around and ways to see in order to be my most free and fullest Self.
-To “avoid the simple straight line” (83), as Hurston writes it, is to be attuned to the nonlinearity of the divine and the fact that we are reflections of it.
+If my years on this earth and the wisdom of multiple lifetimes have taught me nothing else, I have certainly learned that I have to find ways around and ways to see in order to be my free, fullest Self.
+To “avoid the simple straight line” (83) is to be attuned to the nonlinearity of the divine and the fact that we are reflections of it.
 In my curvature and angularity, I am mirroring nature.
 I am expressing the ways that I, in this body, mirror God.

-In conversation with Ra Malika Imhotep and Dr. Darieck Scott, Walker says, “Everything in nature just is what it is, and so are we” (00:59:50-00:59:54), and she goes on to talk about the necessity of circles and how our beauty mirrors that of the Universe (1:00:34-1:03:05).
+In conversation with Ra Malika Imhotep and Dr. Darieck Scott, Walker says, “Everything in nature just is what it is, and so are we” (00:59:50-00:59:54), and she highlights the necessity of circles and how our beauty mirrors that of the Universe (1:00:34-1:03:05).
 What phenomenon do you know in nature that is linear?
-The astrological chart is a circle, and the planets are perceived by the angles they create in relation to one another.
-Similarly, numerology orders the digits in a circle, suggesting angular relationships between the different numerical energies.
-The seasons are ever-flowing in a cyclical fashion.
+The astrological chart is a circle, and charts are interpreted according to the angles planets create in relation to one another.
+Similarly, numerology orders numerical energies in a circle, thus creating angular relationships.
+Even seasons are ever-flowing in a cyclical fashion.

-One of the greatest revelations that the winter season ever gave me was that not even trees know linearity.
+One of the greatest revelations from the Winter season is that not even trees know linearity.
 The trunk is not growing straight up; it is branching off and forming angles endlessly.
-I was able to observe this because the branches were bare, and it almost seems too obvious that the tree’s bulbous shape is created by the angles.
+My observation of bare branches imparted the knowledge that a tree’s bulbous shape is created by angles.
 My godfather, rest his soul, once told me “Life does not get harder.
 It gets broader, and you have to grow with it.”
 That is, I have to have angles to expand.
 Consideration of life experience will show us that we are nonlinear.
-I cannot count the number of times that I have come back around to the same lesson or a similar situation, and found myself approaching the matter from a different perspective due to the experience gained at previous times.
+I cannot count the number of times that I have come back around to the same lesson and found myself approaching the matter from a different perspective due to experience gained at previous times.

 Hurston highlights that everything we create must be a reflection of nature and experience in order to inspire and move: “When sculpture, painting, acting, dancing, literature neither reflect nor suggest anything in nature or human experience, we turn away with a dull wonder in our hearts at why the thing was done” (Hurston 87).
 What comes to mind here is that familiar axiom, as above, so below.
 The continual reciprocity between the spiritual and material planes is a marked quality of life.
 When Hurston writes, “The Negro is not a Christian really.
-The primitive gods are not deities of subtle inner reflection; they are hardworking bodies who serve their devotees just as laboriously as the suppliant serves them,” (87), she is talking about that spirit-matter reciprocity, that metaphysical understanding encapsulated in Black folks’ religion and ways of being.
-Akasha Gloria Hull elaborates on this continual process of exchange, when she writes:
+The primitive gods are not deities of subtle inner reflection; they are hardworking bodies who serve their devotees just as laboriously as the suppliant serves them,” (87), she is talking about spirit-matter reciprocity, a metaphysical understanding foundational to Black spiritual systems and ways of being.
+Akasha Gloria Hull elaborates on this continual process of exchange:

 As human beings, having experience is the only way that we gradually learn and/or remember who we really, essentially are. . .